Subscribie/subscribie/README.md

 #### Open Source subscription billing website and management

 ## What does this project do?
+Use Subscribie to collect recurring payments online.

-Quickly build a subscription based website, taking weekly/monthly/yearly payments.
+Quickly build a subscription based website, taking weekly/monthly/yearly payments- including one-off charges.

-- You have a subscription service to sell
+- You have subscription service(s) to sell (plans)
-- Each of your packages have unique selling points (USPs)
+- Each of your plans have unique selling points (USPs)
-- Each have a different reoccurring price
+- Each have a different recurring price, and/or an up-front charge

-Use Subscribie to build your subscription model business & test your market.

-# Demo
+# Hosting
+Don't want/know how to code?
+Pay for the hosted service.

 https://subscriptionwebsitebuilder.co.uk